MangDL/MangDL/docs/README.md

 - For windows:
     - [Chocolatey](https://chocolatey.org)
         <details>
-        <summary>To check that you have Chocolatey installed, in your preffered terminal, run the following command:</summary>
+        <summary>To check that you have Chocolatey installed, in your preferred terminal, run the following command:</summary>

         ```bash
         choco --version